Sottix99/Football-Transfers-Network-Analisys/README.md

 the 2021/2022 season.
 The raw data were extremely dirty so a massive and detailed cleaning operation was necessary.

 # Cleaning procedures

+1. Scrape data from Transfer Markt to build two types of dictionaries:
+ - one that maps every team name for every season its long name to the short one. (ex: "Juventus FC" : "Juventus").
+ - one that maps each club not in the 7 top leagues in its continent/country. (ex: "Santos" : "South America").

+2. Delete all the "out" and "End of loan" operations to avoid duplicate transactions.

+3- Check and correct some typos in original data.